-The amounts of the assessments designated in the assessment roll may be increased annually, without further notice or ballot, by no more than the annual Consumer Price Index (CPI) for Los Angeles, Anaheim, Riverside CA, provided by the U.S. Dept. of Labor (Bureau of Labor Statistics).
+^{} The amounts of the assessments designated in the assessment roll may be increased annually, without further notice or ballot, by no more than the annual Consumer Price Index (CPI) for the Los Angeles area, as provided by the U.S. Dept. of Labor (Bureau of Labor Statistics).
 The annual Consumer Price Index (CPI) will be calculated from the calendar year (January 1- December 31) just prior to the assessment period affected (July 1- June 30).